nantu-io/ntcore-doc/docs/production.md

 3. **PostgreSQL**: NTCore uses Postgres SQL to store data in production.
 Download and install Postgres SQL database following this [guidance](https://www.postgresql.org/download/).

 ### Amazon EKS
-AWS provides the Elastic Kubernetes Servie (Amazon EKS) to run and scale Kubernetes applications.
+AWS provides the Elastic Kubernetes Service (Amazon EKS) to run and scale Kubernetes applications.
 There're different ways to setup EKS cluster.
 This tutorial goes through the steps using eksctl which is a simple tool.
 1. **kubectl**: A command line tool to work with Kubernetes clusters.
 Follow this [guidance](https://docs.aws.amazon.com/eks/latest/userguide/install-kubectl.html) to install kubectl.
 2. **eksctl**: A command line tool to create and manage EKS clusters.
 Follow this [guidance](https://docs.aws.amazon.com/eks/latest/userguide/eksctl.html) to install eksctl.
 3. **awscli**: A unified tool to manage AWS services.
 Follow this [guidance](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) to install awscli.